rackerlabs/design-system/_component_design/selection-bucket.md

 ## When to use

-Use a selection bucket when the table spans multiple pages.
-A selection bucket helps remind the user of prior selections, and provides a way for the user to easily deselect those values.
+Use a selection bucket to help the user manage bulk selection across multiple pages of table data.
+A selection bucket reminds the user of prior selections, and provides a way for the user to efficiently deselect those values, if required.
+Without a selection bucket the user must navigate to the specific page in order to deselect a value.

 {% endcolumn %}